 Howe recently served as head coach of the men's and women's swim team at St. Joseph's College.

 O’Neill will receive the CSCAA Swim Across America Award on May 5 at the organization’s annual banquet.

-John O'Neill begins his 25th year at Providence College as the head coach of the men's and women's swimming and diving programs.
-The 2012-13 season marks his sixth-consecutive season with the Friars, after serving five years as head coach at the United States Military Academy at West Point.
+John O'Neill begins his 28th year at Providence College as the head coach of the men's and women's swimming and diving programs.
+The 2016-17 season marks his eighth-consecutive season with the Friars, after serving five years as head coach at the United States Military Academy at West Point.
 O'Neill founded the Friars program in 1984-85 and spent 17 seasons leading the program through the 2000-2001 season.